Autumn Budget 2025: Key points for business energy and net zero

 - No major updates were made on grid reform, SME support, or corporate net-zero reporting.

-Ending the Energy Company Obligation (ECO)
+Ending the Energy Company Obligation (ECO) and Renewables Obligation (RO) changes

 What’s been announced: